 Since 2004, IGE has worked with both national leaders and the people of Vietnam to build religious freedom.
 Our unique and innovative programs are changing mindsets, equipping and building a network of reformers, and educating government officials and faith leaders on the legal protection of religious freedom for all.
-Thanks in part to IGE and our Vietnamese partners’ perseverance, the nation has made significant progress in religious freedom over the past 15 years.
+Thanks in part to IGE and our Vietnamese partners’ perseverance, the nation has made significant progress in religious freedom.

 IGE has now trained over 4,000 Vietnamese scholars, government officials, policy advisers, faith leaders and military personnel on good governance and religion, religious rights, international standards of religious freedom, religious freedom in Vietnam, reconcilation, and the implications of Vietnam’s new law on religion and belief.

 IGE’s network of alumni have produced a growing body of Vietnamese language scholarship on religious freedom advocacy.
 They are also making religious freedom, rule of law and harmonious state and religion relations regular topics of study and practice at academic and government institutions across the country.

 “Religious freedom has been regarded as more sensitive even than military issues, but IGE’s work over the past 15 years in this area is successful because of our mutual trust and respect.”

 “I hope that these types of programs will continue in order to make the public more aware of the importance of the guarantee of religious freedom and fundamental right to human beings.”

 “Your bread and butter programs are making real impact on the ground, so please keep doing them!”

 “I believe that a great deal of the favor that we are shown is a direct result of our partnership with the Institute for Global Engagement.
 I have seen firsthand the respect that government officials have for IGE.”

 “We are very happy that we work with IGE and other partner organizations and institutions in Vietnam and in the U.S. on the process of religious freedom.”